Given the Right Conditions

 When I think about my own healing, I see so much of this very same playing out.
 In the beginning, I didn't even realize I had wounds.
 I just thought I was the plant that was in the wrong soil, had the wrong temperature, wrong pot, wrong owner.
 I kept seeing reasons outward that made things hard, not realizing I needed to turn inward to understand what was going on.

-The wounds started healing.
+My wounds started healing.
 And from that pain came a kind of growth I could not have imagined from where I was before - ways of seeing myself and the world that would never have been available to me without the struggles.
-The wounds are still part of me, but they no longer hold me down.
+Yes, the wounds are still part of me, but they no longer hold me down.
 They've become part of what moves me forward.
 I am a stronger and more resilient version of myself because of them - not in spite of them.

 The wounds are still part of me, but they no longer hold me down.
 They've become part of what moves me forward.

-And those new experiences - the clippings as I see them - have led me somewhere I never could have reached had I stayed rooted in the same place, in the same perspectives, in the same story about who I thought I was.
+And those new experiences - the clippings, as I see them - have led me somewhere I never could have reached had I stayed rooted in the same place, in the same perspectives, in the same story about who I thought I was.

 Now, the old and the new live alongside each other.
 Each experience, each moment of reflection, becomes another layer of growth.
 Another opportunity to become a little more fully myself.